eswan18/syntactproject/_posts/2018-01-10-a-spin-on-genius.markdown

 date:   2018-01-10
 author: Fernando Garcia
 categories: genius
+excerpt: "<p>Throughout history, discriminatory or prejudiced systems have often been supported by the message that certain people do not belong in or are not fit for certain positions in society.
+Often, it is only after individuals challenge and disprove this paradigm that we recognize it as an invalid assumption with no basis in fact or logic.
+Vivian Malone demonstrated that an African American can excel at the University of Alabama; Jeremy Lin exposed the petty stereotyping behind the idea that a Chinese-American Harvard graduate could not be an athletic attacker as an NBA point guard.</p>"
 ---

 <!--Had to hack this bit together in HTML to center side-by-side images-->